-Amazon workers test positive for covid-19 at nine U.S. warehouses
+Amazon workers test positive for covid-19 at 10 U.S. warehouses

 “We are supporting the individuals, following guidelines from local officials, and are taking extreme measures to ensure the safety of all the employees at our sites,” Amazon spokeswoman Lisa Levandowski said in an emailed statement.

-The company has recently adopted new policies for its warehouses including more regularly cleaning door handles, stairway handrails, touch screens and more, Levandowski said.
-It’s nixed stand-up meetings, staggered start and break times to aid social distancing and suspended screening workers as they leave to improve the flow of workers, she said.
+The company has recently adopted new policies for its warehouses, including more regularly cleaning door handles, stairway handrails, touch screens and more, Levandowski said.
+It’s nixed stand-up meetings, staggered start and break times to aid social distancing, and suspended screening workers as they leave to improve the flow of workers, she said.

 Amazon, though, is struggling to get workers all the protection it wants them to have.
 The company placed orders for “millions of face masks” to give to employees and contractors who cannot work from home, Bezos wrote in a letter to employees Saturday.
 Because of the global shortage of those masks, though, very few of those orders have been filled, he wrote.

-And while Amazon allows warehouse staff to take time off if they’re concerned, Bezos also expects the company’s warehouses to keep operating, saying in the letter that much of “the essential work we do” requires employees to clock in at the company’s warehouses, in its delivery vehicles and more.
+And while Amazon allows warehouse workers to take time off if they’re concerned, Bezos also expects the company’s warehouses to keep operating, saying in the letter that much of “the essential work we do” requires employees to clock in at the company’s warehouses, in its delivery vehicles and more.

+The new outbreaks at Amazon’s U.S. facilities come days after the online retail giant announced plans to hire 100,000 new workers to help cope with the flood of orders that have clogged its system.
+That unexpected surge has rendered Amazon unable to stock and ship household staples to many customers who have come to rely on the company’s convenience.

 Amazon has more than 175 warehouses around the globe, including more than 110 in North America.
+In the past few days, Amazon workers tested positive for covid-19, the disease caused by the novel virus, in Shepherdsville, Ky.; Jacksonville, Fla.; Katy, Tex.; Brownstown, Mich.; Oklahoma City; Moreno Valley, Calif.; Joliet, Ill.; Wallingford, Conn.; and at two New York City facilities, according to Amazon and local media reports.

-Levandowski declined to say if workers at any other Amazon facility have tested positive for covid-19.
+Levandowski declined to say whether workers at any other Amazon facility have tested positive for covid-19.

+Some workers said the lack of information is frightening, even in facilities where there haven’t been confirmed reports of the virus.
+Jana Jumpp works stowing products at a warehouse in Jeffersonville, Ind., not far from the Kentucky facility where the virus has spread.
+Jumpp has worked for Amazon for four years, and she praised the company for offering a program that helped pay for her studies at a local massage school.

+But little information and protective equipment and limited paid leave have caused her to sour.

+Politicians are increasing pressure on the company to do more.
+On Wednesday, a group of attorneys general from 14 states and the District of Columbia called the paid-sick-leave policies at Amazon and Amazon-owned Whole Foods “inadequate to protect the public health during the developing COVID-19 crisis.”
+The attorneys general, who include Bob Ferguson from Amazon’s home state of Washington, expressed concern that the leave policy might encourage workers who have the virus to show up for work and spread it to others.

+“This would seriously undercut efforts to promote ‘social distancing’ in order to ‘flatten the curve’ of infections and to avoid overloading our already strained health care system,” the attorneys general wrote in a letter to Bezos and Whole Foods chief executive John Mackey.

-Sweetening its new job offers, Amazon increased pay for hourly employees through April by $2 an hour in the United States, 2 pounds an hour in the United Kingdom, and about 2 euros an hour in parts of the European Union.
+One thing Amazon has done to help workers, and lure new ones, is increase the pay for hourly employees through April by $2 an hour in the United States, 2 pounds an hour in the United Kingdom and about 2 euros an hour in parts of the European Union.
 The company, which generated $280.5 billion in sales last year, said the pay hikes will cost $350 million.

 Despite the spread of the coronavirus in Amazon’s U.S. warehouses, it probably will find workers for the new posts, said Elaine Kwon, founder of e-commerce management and software firm Kwontified and a former Amazon manager.
-With unemployment claims already soaring as businesses shutter from the coronavirus fallout, laid off workers will need income to pay their rents and feed their families.
+With unemployment claims already soaring as businesses shutter from the coronavirus fallout, laid-off workers will need income to pay their rents and feed their families.

 “Quite a few people will be willing to take the risk,” Kwon said.